pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 Integration tests should cover the behavior of the imperative shell as it interacts with external systems, including database calls, API requests, or user interfaces.
 Imperative shell integration tests ideally require fewer scenarios to validate, given that control statements such as `if`, `while`, or `for` loops should mostly reside within the functional core layer.

-## Getting Your Teams Started
+## Gaining Traction

-Help your team implement this practice by hosting a viewing party of specially curated talks, starting a book club to discuss impactful titles on this topic, or facilitating a roundtable discussion about relevant topics.
+The following actions will help your team implement this practice.

 ### [Host a Viewing Party](/practices/host-a-viewing-party.md)